 Assume without loss of generality that the Hamiltonian under consideration is traceless so that the mean energy (average of all eigenvalues) of the Hamiltonian is zero.

-\begin{definition} [mid-spectrum eigenstate] For a traceless Hamiltonian, an eigenstate with energy $E$ is a mid-spectrum eigenstate if the number of eigenvalues in the interval $[-|E|,|E|]$ is a vanishing fraction of the Hilbert space dimension in the thermodynamic limit.
-Otherwise it is a non-mid-spectrum eigenstate. \end{definition}
+\begin{definition} [mid-spectrum eigenstate] For a traceless Hamiltonian, an eigenstate with energy $E$ is a mid-spectrum eigenstate if the ratio of the number of eigenvalues in the interval $[-|E|,|E|]$ to the Hilbert space dimension vanishes in the thermodynamic limit.
+Otherwise, it is a non-mid-spectrum eigenstate. \end{definition}

 Question \ref{q:1} concerns only mid-spectrum eigenstates because the energy of a random state approaches zero in the thermodynamic limit.
 For a non-mid-spectrum eigenstate of any (not necessarily chaotic) local Hamiltonian and for contiguous subsystems whose size is a constant fraction of the system size, Lemma \ref{l} (see also Lemma \ref{l:thermo}) below implies that the entanglement entropy deviates from the maximum entropy by at least a positive constant.
 Thus, the entanglement entropy of a non-mid-spectrum eigenstate is different from that of a random state.
 Question \ref{q:1} concerns mid-spectrum eigenstates and is not answered by Lemma \ref{l} or \ref{l:thermo}.
 Theorem 2 in Ref.~\cite{Hua19NPB} considers the average entanglement entropy of all eigenstates of a local Hamiltonian and gives a lower bound on its deviation from the maximum entropy.
 It does not answer Question \ref{q:1} because only a vanishing fraction of eigenstates are mid-spectrum eigenstates (Definition \ref{d:mid}).